codyevers/envisionr/README.md

----
-editor_options:
-  markdown:
-    wrap: 72
----

 # EnvisionR

 Cody Evers 2024-04-20

 EnvisionR is a shiny exploring simulation data from Envision using a simple map interface.

+**Create a project directory**

+1. Create a folder on computer in a easy to find location (e.g., documents)
+2. Open RStudio: Launch RStudio on your computer.
+3. Go to the File menu at the top left corner of RStudio, then select New Project....
+4. Select Existing Directory and navigate to the folder you want to use.

+RStudio will create a new RStudio project with an .Rproj file in the specified directory.
+This file helps manage paths and settings specific to your project.

 **Required packages**

-This script requires several packages: pacman, devtools, dplyr, tidyr, purr, glue, stars, terra, sf, data.table, xml2, shiny, shinyjs, and shinyWiedgets.
-If you haven’t downloaded these packages into R, type the following line into the R console to first install the package pacman, then use pacman to automate the installation of the other require packages.
+This script requires several packages: pacman, devtools, dplyr, tidyr, purr, glue, stars, terra, sf, data.table, xml2, shiny, shinyjs, and shinyWidgets.
+Type the following line into the R console to first install the package pacman, then use pacman to automate the installation of the other require packages.

 ``` r
 if (!require("pacman")) install.packages("pacman")